KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 Pros:
 - There is no runtime cost of link-time polymorphism: call cost is equal to regular function call and even inlining is possible through link-time optimizations.
-- There is no additional compile time cost: we're not creating hordes of templates like in compile-time polymorphism, therefore compilation time is not higher that compilation time of regular code without polymorphism.
+- There is no additional compile time cost: we're not creating hordes of templates like in compile time polymorphism, therefore compilation time is not higher that for regular code without polymorphism.
 - It's the only method that can be used to hide platform-specific code.

 Cons: